georg3tom/PL-scrape/README.md

 4. `cleaned_pl_scrape.json`: Stores the cleaned data scraped from the Premier League website.

+5. `data_200.json`: Stores tokenised wikipedia articles for 200 sample players.

+6. `wikidata.json`: Stores Wikidata attributes for all players.

+7. `wikipedia_links.json`: Stores Wikipedia article links for all players.

+8. `wikidata_map.json`: Stores mappings of Wikipedia articles to WikiData id for all players.

+9. `attr.json`: Stores the list of relevant wikidata attributes.

-5. `cleaned_wiki_scrape.json`: Stores the cleaned data scraped from Wikipedia and WikiData
+10. `cleaned_wiki_scrape.json`: Stores the cleaned data scraped from Wikipedia and WikiData

-6. `final.json`: Stores the cumulative information about all the players from both the scrapes.
+11. `final.json`: Stores the cumulative information about all the players from both the scrapes.
 This is the final output file.

 ### `plots/`